Name806/RICE/README.md

 # RICE
 RICE is the Rust Intelligent Chess Engine.
-The goal of this project is to be a fast chess engine by using efficient data structures and search algorithms, while being readable and maintainable.
+The goal of this project is to create a fast chess engine by using efficient data structures and search algorithms, while being readable and maintainable.

 ## Installation
  * clone the project ``` git clone https://github.com/Name806/RICE <file_name> ```